Utah Administrative Code

 (b) adopt written policies and procedures which describe the functions and services of the birthing center and protect patient rights;

-(c) adopt a policy prohibiting discrimination because of race, color, sex, religion, ancestry, or national origin in accordance with Sections 13-7-1 through 4.
+(c) adopt a policy prohibiting discrimination because of race, color, sex, religion, ancestry, or national origin in accordance with Title 13, Chapter 7, Sections 1 through 4.

 (d) develop an organizational structure establishing lines of authority and responsibility;